TheOpenDictionary/odict/docs/api.md

 ## Python

-The Python interface for ODict is similar to that of Java:
+The Python interface for ODict is similar to that of Java and Go:

 ```python
 # Import statement